 - lack of coordination

 Children who experience aftershave poisoning are at very high risk of developing low blood sugar.
-Low blood sugar in children can cause the following symptoms:
+Low blood sugar in children can cause weakness, sleepiness, confusion, nausea, and irritability.

-Your doctor will want to know the victim’s age, weight, and symptoms in order to treat aftershave poisoning.
-They will also ask what kind of aftershave the victim drank, how much of it, and when.
-If possible, take the container with you to the doctor.
-This will help doctors to determine how much poison was ingested.
+When your child is admitted to the emergency department, a doctor will assess them.
+They will want to know your child’s age, weight, and symptoms.
+They will also ask what kind of aftershave your child drank, how much they drank, and when they drank it.
+If you’re able to bring the container of aftershave with you, it will help your child’s doctor determine how much poison they ingested.

-The outcome of aftershave poisoning depends on how much is swallowed.
+The outcome of aftershave poisoning depends on how much aftershave is swallowed, how early the poisoning is recognized, and how soon your child receives treatment.
 Aftershave poisoning is rarely deadly.
-Rare but serious complications may include seizures and severe breathing problems.
+Less common but potentially life-threatening complications include stomach bleeding, prolonged seizures, and coma.